 Even those who seem to have it all have sacrificed something.
 With limited resources, we have to prioritize.

 A perfect parent, if such a thing exists, is not in our children’s best interests.

 It is more important to be a good enough parent for our children.
 Our imperfection allows our children to comprehend and adjust to the realities around them11.

-Practice self-compassion by allowing yourself to make mistakes and be imperfect.
+Have more self-compassion and psychological flexibility by allowing yourself to make mistakes and be imperfect.

 Close relationships and open communication can lessen parents’ burnout, whether with their children, spouse, or co-parent.